-Aaron D. Silva is senior counsel with Olson Remcho in the firm’s general counsel practice group.
+Aaron D. Silva is a senior counsel with Olson Remcho in the firm’s general counsel practice group.
 He advises clients on political and government law matters, including election law, ballot measures, legislative drafting, and state constitutional issues.

 Before his time advising the Legislature, Mr. Silva worked as a staff attorney with the United States District Court for the Central District of California, handling matters related to federal habeas corpus petitions, immigration, and civil rights.
 He also previously served as a law clerk to United States District Judge Howard McKibben in the District of Nevada and to United States Magistrate Judge Ralph Zarefsky in the Central District of California.